hm-lang/core/proposals/README.md

         print("that was boring")
 ```

-Note that we don't have to do `option->NotAGoodOption` (and similarly for other options)
+Note that we don't have to do `option NotAGoodOption` (and similarly for other options)
 along with the `case` keyword.
 The compiler knows that since `Option1` is of type `option`,
 that you are looking at the different values for `option` in the different cases.